Caraga: Exports and investments

 Investments in the region fell by 25.4% from PhP 6.3 billion in 2002 to PhP 4.6 billion in 2003.
 All provinces in the region posted a negative growth rate in investments, with Agusan del Sur posting the biggest year-on-year decline of 62.6% for the 2002–2003 period.
 Agusan del Norte's percentage share on investments increased from 64.8% to 79.5% despite an 8.5% decline.
-Per advise of the Department of Trade and Industry (DTI)-Caraga office, the data on investments are partial at best and is not reflective of the whole investment level in the region.
+Per advice of the Department of Trade and Industry (DTI)-Caraga office, the data on investments are partial at best and is not reflective of the whole investment level in the region.
 DTI Caraga's data does not include public investment figures.

 Exports decreased by 19.08% in the 2000–2001 period and 57.52% in 2001–2002.
 Agusan Norte, Surigao Norte and Surigao Sur posted negative growth rates in the 2000–2001 period, with Surigao Sur posting the biggest decrease in exports (81.31%).
 In 2002, Agusan Norte posted an impressive 741.04% increase in exports, a harbinger of increased economic activity in the province.
 Surigao Norte posted the biggest decrease in exports for 2002 (63.17%).

 In 2000, the region contributed 1.87% to Mindanao's exports; this expanded to 2.68% in 2001 only to decrease to 0.77% in 2002.

 Natural resources

-The region is noted for its wood based economy, its extensive water resources and its rich mineral deposits such as iron, gold, silver, nickel, chromite, manganese and copper.
+The region is noted for its wood-based economy, its extensive water resources and its rich mineral deposits such as iron, gold, silver, nickel, chromite, manganese and copper.
 Its leading crops are palay (rice), banana and coconut.

 The region features several beaches, abundant seafood, hot and cold springs, evergreen forests and balmy weather.
 Caraga's most famous attraction today is Siargao Island, a surfing destination in Dinagat Islands.